ai-labs/claim_tool/README.md

 5. **Users can view and edit the list of claims on a separate tab.**
 6. **For integration with enterprise systems:**
    - **Re-implement the data access class to interact with the target system via API.**
-   - **Ensure the class handles data storage and retrieval according to the system's specifications (e.g., SAP, Salesforce).**
+   - **Ensure the class handles data storage and retrieval according to the system's specifications (e.g., SAP, Salesforce, others).**

 ## Architecture Diagram